hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 A property is defined using a `PropertyDefinition` which includes the following:

-- Data type (one of: BYTES, BOOLEAN, NUMBER, STRING, ENUM, STRUCT, LOCATION)
+- Data type (one of: BYTES, BOOLEAN, NUMBER, STRING, ENUM, STRUCT, LAT_LONG)
 - Name
 - Type description
 - Optionality (whether or not the field is required)